SupaaHiro/schwifty-lab/blog-articles/20251020-ckad/article_EN.md

 CMD ["uv", "run", "uvicorn", "main:app", "--host", "0.0.0.0", "--port", "5000"]
 ```

+> [!NOTE]
-!!! tip "What is a container?"
+> What is a container?
+>

-    A **container image** is an executable, immutable package that includes everything needed to run an application consistently across different environments.
+> A **container image** is an executable, immutable package that includes everything needed to run an application consistently across different environments.

 Build the container image: